JSDID/Personal-Website/README.md

 # Personal Website - Oleksandr Dolinsky

-## 📋 Project Overview

-A modern, responsive personal portfolio website for Oleksandr Dolinsky, a Front-End Developer specializing in React and Vue development.
-This website showcases professional experience, portfolio projects, and provides contact information for potential clients and employers.

 ## 🎯 Key Features

 - **Responsive Design**: Fully adaptive layout that works seamlessly across all devices